lovac42/CCBC/README.md

-# Anki: CCBC Edition
+# CCBC

-This is Anki 2.1.15 with Qt4 & QtWebkit.

-## Download:
+### Download:
 Please see <a href="https://github.com/lovac42/CCBC/releases">the release page.</a>

 ## About:
-This project takes the user interface of 2.0 and combine it with the backend code from 2.1.
-It's essentially upgrading 2.0 to python 3.
-The reason behind this is because QWebEngine is too sluggish for ebook reading.
-After importing any uncompressed 200kb file or "The Complete History of Supermemo" or "Supermemo 20 Rules", the webpage really starts to lag behind and in some cases freeze five seconds after every extraction.
+CCBC is based on Anki 2.1.15's backend and 2.0.52's frontend code.
+It uses QtWebkit which is licensed under AGPL.
+This is essentially upgrading 2.0 to python 3.

 Use cases of QtWebKit: https://github.com/annulen/webkit/wiki/Use-cases-of-QtWebKit

 ### Why QWebEngine is bad for IR?
+I find that QWebEngine is too sluggish for ebook reading.
+After importing any uncompressed 200kb file or "The Complete History of Supermemo" or "Supermemo 20 Rules", the webpage really starts to lag behind and in some cases freeze five seconds after every extraction.

 "setHtml works by converting the html code you provide to percent-encoding, putting data: in front and using it as url which it navigates to, so the html code you provide becomes a url which exceeds the 2mb limit." <a href="https://bugreports.qt.io/browse/QTBUG-59369?focusedCommentId=352654&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-352654">Source</a>

 In other words, a 100kb webpage with the space character encoded as "%20", as well as user highlights and annotations added on top could potentially become more than 2MB, freezing Anki as a result.